mwouts/jupytext/docs/formats.md

 [Quarto](https://quarto.org/) is a scientific and publishing system build on Pandoc.
 If you have `quarto` installed, Jupytext lets you edit `.qmd` documents as notebooks in Jupyter, and pair `.ipynb` notebooks with `.qmd` notebooks.

-The conversion from `.ipynb` to `.qmd` and back directly calls `quarto convert`.
+The conversion from `.ipynb` to `.qmd` and back directly calls `quarto convert` , and requires an installation of Quarto v0.2.134 or higher.

-Note that `quarto` is evolving fast.
-At the time of writing (`quarto` in v0.2.116),
-- The conversion takes about 2 secs per document, causing lags in Jupyter
-- The round trip `.ipynb` to `.qmd` to `.ipynb` has the effect to concatenate consecutive Markdown cells and to turn raw cells into Markdown cells - please make sure this is not a problem for you.
+Note that the round trip `.ipynb` to `.qmd` to `.ipynb` has the effect of concatenating consecutive Markdown cells and turning raw cells into Markdown cells - please make sure this is not a problem for you.

 ## Notebooks as scripts